reinhart1010/nix/docs/en/windows/get-filehash.md

 # Get-FileHash

 Calculate a hash for a file.
-This command can only be used through PowerShell.
+Note: This command can only be used through PowerShell.
 More information: <https://learn.microsoft.com/powershell/module/microsoft.powershell.utility/get-filehash>.

 - Calculate a hash for a specified file using the SHA256 algorithm: